wattlebird/Bangumi_Spider/README.md

 scrapyd-deploy bgmapi --egg dist/project-1.0-py3.7.egg # The actual egg file generated may have a different name
 ```

 To setup a scrapyd server, one can certainly do that manually.
 However, we are providing a docker image to help you achieve that goal more quickly.
+The docker image is has a nginx served as authentication server.
+To start the docker image, one need to specify the `USERNAME` and `PASSWORD` as environment variable.

 ```
-docker run -d -p 6800:6800 wattlebird/scrapyd:latest
+docker run -d -p 6810:6810 -e USERNAME=username -e PASSWORD=password wattlebird/scrapyd:latest
-curl http://localhost:6800/schedule.json -d project=bgm -d spider=record -d id_max=100
+curl http://localhost:6810/schedule.json -d project=bgm -d spider=record -d id_max=100
 ```

-Then you can visit http://localhost:6800 to watch your jobs.
+Then you can visit http://localhost:6810 to watch your jobs.

 The source code of that docker image is under the folder scrapyd.